Updated 2026medium-breed guide

 Active dogs burn more calories and benefit from performance or active formulas with higher protein (28%+) and fat content.

-High-energy breeds like the Cocker Spaniel need dog foods that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Cocker Spaniel.
+High-energy breeds like the Cocker Spaniel need dog foods that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Cocker Spaniel -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Food Choice

 The Cocker Spaniel is predisposed to certain health conditions that should directly influence your dog foods choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Ear Infections: